FAQs

 Women for Women International's strategy promotes rights-based development by supporting women as they take control in rebuilding their lives and generating economic sustainability in their communities.
 Its multi-phase approach incorporates direct aid, emotional support, skills training, rights education, leadership training, microenterprise and small business development.
 Underlying all programme activities is the idea that women will advance from victim to survivor to becoming active, self-assured members of their communities.
 With support from individuals like you, we were able to reach these notable achievements:

-- Enrolled nearly 381,000 women in our year-long training programme
+• Enrolled nearly 381,000 women in our year-long training programme

-- Helped thousands of women secure employment and establish their own income-generating businesses
+• Helped thousands of women secure employment and establish their own income-generating businesses

-- Distributed more than $120 million in direct aid and microcredit loans
+• Distributed more than $120 million in direct aid and microcredit loans

-- Facilitated hundreds of group therapy sessions for war survivors by providing a venue for women to share their experiences and feelings and build bridges between women survivors of different ethnic backgrounds
+• Facilitated hundreds of group therapy sessions for war survivors by providing a venue for women to share their experiences and feelings and build bridges between women survivors of different ethnic backgrounds

-What is sponsorship?
+What is Stand With Her?

-Sponsorship with Women for Women International is a connection between our supporters and the women we serve, as they become empowered and active citizens, engaged in rebuilding their lives and communities.
-Because of the life-changing connection they create, our sponsors and the women they support refer to each other as ‘sisters’.
+Women for Women International's Stand With Her programme is a connection between our supporters and the women we serve, as they become empowered and active citizens, engaged in rebuilding their lives and communities.
+Stand With Her has two tiers of support, and both offer a sliding scale.

 What can I expect?

-Where can I sponsor a woman?
+Where can I support a woman?

-How long does a sponsorship last?
+How long does Stand With Her membership last?

 How much does it cost?